rvarttinen/spring-example-magic/README.md

 This is an experimental project, however, improvements will be made, including use of the latest features in the Java platform (currently Java 23).

 Items on the current TODO-list:
+- there are some bugs in the porocess of applying semantics and storing entries that needs to be fixed (seems to be a mixup of keys)
 - create a mechanism for populating the triple store with a specified number of random entries
 - introduce version 2 (v2) of the service with greater capabilities and asynchronous behavior
 - add a client/UI for exploring data visually; currently a React based frontend is being created.
 It will be harbored in a repository of its own.